 Calculate the Return on Investment for your email campaigns with the ROI calculator.

-4. Higher Customer Retention
+4. Higher customer retention

 When you start sending personalized, targeted emails, your customers will feel more connected to your business.